Network Protocols: From Specification to Practice

 - Client and server implementations

-Why this is the ultimate test: You’ll use every skill: raw sockets, state machines, binary parsing, security, protocol design, specification writing.
-When it works, you’ve truly mastered network protocols.
+Why this is the ultimate test: You’ll use every skill: raw sockets, state machines, binary parsing, security, protocol design, spec writing.
+When it works, you’ve mastered protocol implementation.

 Real world outcome: